National University of Public Service: Institute for Public Administration Further Training

 Civil servants in public administration are entitled to career advancement according to the regulations set out in the law.
 However, to reach the required classification level or fill a position, the civil servant must complete the prescribed training or exams.

 John Lukacs Institute

 Starting January 1, 2024, the John Lukacs Institute will be established at the Ludovika University of Public Service under the auspices of the Eötvös József Research Center, merging three previous institutes: the American Studies Research Institute, the Institute for Strategic Studies, and the Strategic Defense Research Institute.

 The institute is named after John Lukacs, a Hungarian-born historian.

 International outreach

 Today the university is home of numerous international conferences, workshops, summer schools and other events on a regular basis and takes part in numerous student and lecturer mobility programmes.
 While LUPS graduates primarily begin their career in national public service, this also includes career paths with international aspects.
+According to a report by New York Times, in early 2024, a senior Hungarian government official reportedly instructed Ludovika University Rector Gergely Deli to host a climate change conference as a cover to facilitate secret meetings between former Iranian President Mahmoud Ahmadinejad and Israeli intelligence operatives.
+Ahmadinejad visited the university in 2024.
+He was awarded the university's emblem in 2025.
+In April 2025, the Israeli prime minister Benjamin Netanyahu, visited the university and was presented with a public service award by the university.